spamegg1/modern-systems-scala-native/README.md

 // etc.
 ```

+#### Creating function pointers

-- Function pointer classes now have different syntax.
+Function pointer classes now have different syntax.
 The book overrides classes like `CFuncPtr2` by providing a custom `apply` method like so:

 ```scala
 val by_count = new CFuncPtr2[Ptr[Byte],Ptr[Byte],Int] {